 C – Crank/Chain: turning smoothly?

-The Knightdale Police Departments Bike Patrol team is available to host or assist in creating bike safety seminars, bicycle rodeos, or saftey checks and inspections.
-For more information about our bicycle patrol unit, contact Lieutenant Steve Bailey.
+The Knightdale Police Departments Bike Patrol team is available to host or assist in creating bike safety seminars, bicycle rodeos, or safety checks and inspections.
+For more information about our bicycle patrol unit, contact Captain Danny Phillips.